 I’ve been working for several years as a graphic and web designer when an opportunity came to design an internal system for my company.
 Not long after, I was the UI guy in my team, designing several others.
 I suppose my meticulousness came in helpful in this.
-I then expanded my knowledge in UI and in UX, learning more and taking courses.
+I then expanded my knowledge in UI and UX, learning more, and taking courses.
 I always like to explore new areas of design.

 What is the biggest value of UX Design from your perspective?

 Creating the right product, for the user and the owner, in the most efficient way.
 I’ve seen it many times when the decision-makers try to take shortcuts or save money, and eventually, you see that no time nor money was saved.
 The challenge is to convey the message and convince the management of UX design's efficiency and value.